 Nextera has not chosen to publish any comparably detailed study of downstream claims reduction experience more recent than 2015 data — whether for DigitalGlobe or or any other group of Nextera patients.
 That’s a long time.

 Nextera now has over one-hundred doctors, a presence in eight different states, and patient numbers in the tens of thousands.
 Shouldn’t there be newer, more complete, and more revealing data?
+(Note added in 2021 – In October 2020, Nextera provided new admittedly incomplete data, involving many more members and of longer duration.
+It was very, very revealing.
+See this analysis.)

 Because of its short duration and limited number of participants, because it has not been carried forward in time, because of the sharp and unexplained pre-Nextera claims rate differences between the Nextera group and the non-Nextera group, and because its reported cost reduction do not distinguish between subscription members and per-visit members, the Nextera study cannot be relied on as giving a reasonable account of the overall effectiveness of subscription direct primary care in reducing overall care costs.